 Check out some More Ruins

 If you chose to join the free walking tour, you’ll have passed by many areas filled with ruins that you can return to and explore on your own (for a price of course).
 Personally, I recommend visiting the Temple of Hephaestus.
 For me, I found it even more impressive than the Parthenon (at least up close).
 It dates back to the 7th century and is incredibly well preserved.
+It’s also my favourite place to get views of the Parthenon which, in my opinion, is best seen from below.

 Explore Monastiraki Square and the Surrounding Neighbourhood